 Apart from lineside management (vegetation clearance), these railsides provide a relatively undisturbed and continuous habitat.
 They are, thus a valuable habitat for invertebrates, birds, reptiles and mammals.
 The SEGMA allotments are in continuity with these wilder sections of the Gospel Oak Railsides and their management by plotholders and overseen by the SEGMA committee encourage organic gardening methods and protection of wildlife with retention of wildlife corridors along the allotment and plot boundary areas.
 Many plotholders also have gardens to the rear of Nassington Road which also encourage the use of this area by local wildlife from the Heath towards Biodiversity Corridors E and F, Local Green Spaces 'World Peace Garden' and 'Heath Hurst Gardens', and Open Spaces 'South End Green' and 'Keat's House Garden'.
 Use by Local Community & Evidence for Particular Importance: Camden has a very long waiting list for allotments and relatively few plots compared to neighbouring boroughs.
-This allotment area is leased from Railtrack, organised and run by local people, and provides 60 full-size allotment plots: an important resource in Hampstead, otherwise poorly served for allotments.

-4. World Peace Garden South Hill Park

-Description of Space: Next door to Hampstead Heath Railway Station and above the northern platform, this was a neglected area of waste land on a steep slope down to the Grade 2 Borough SINC. fence securing the platform.
+This allotment area is leased from Railtrack, organised and run by local people, and provides 60 full-size allotment plots: an important resource in Hampstead, 4.
+World Peace Garden South Hill Park northern platform, this was a neglected area of waste land on a steep slope down to the fence securing the platform.
 Beginning in 2004, and with the help of volunteers, including Heath Hands, this area was cleared and purchased by local traders Chhaganbhai Mistry and Trustee Jonathan Bergman together with local residents.
-Over | Area the years inter-faith & other voluntary groups have donated their time & energy to transform this area into an unusual & inspiring World Peace Garden for the community.
-Heath Fringes, Biodiversity The current group Use by Local Community: The garden serves the residents of the wider South Hill Park Gardens and Parliament Hill who all pass it to leave the area, as well as users of Hampstead Heath Rail Station, shoppers in South End Road and the South End Green bus depot and routes.
-It receives in excess of 25,000 visits per year.
-It is frequented by meditation groups, Chi Gong classes, Camden Carers meetings, Chess Championships, Poetry Groups, Schools Visualization groups, Community Planting, Royal Free Hospital staff & patients, Hampstead Heath Station commuters, Heath walkers, local residents & families and Art Schools.
-Music Concerts and Children's Shows are held here, and an After School & Sunday Puppet Project is scheduled for summer 2017.
+Over the years inter-faith & other voluntary groups have donated their time & energy to transform this area into an unusual & inspiring World Peace Garden for the community.
+Grade 2 Borough SINC.
+Other LA designation: Hampstead Conservation Area Hampstead Local Plan: Heath Fringes, Biodiversity Corridors registered Charity number 1120264, lease the land from Network Rail.
+The plan is for the current arrangements to continue into the future.